n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executecommand.md

 1. Enter `df -k / | tail -1 | awk '{print $5}'` in the **Command** field.
 2. Click on **Execute Node** to run the node.

-In the screenshot below, note that the node executes the command and returns the percentage of the hard disk that is full.
+In the screenshot below, note that the node executes the command and returns the percentage of the hard disk that's full.

 ![Using the Execute Command node to get the percentage of hard disk used on the host machine](/_images/integrations/builtin/core-nodes/executecommand/executecommand_node.png)